Methods of preventing infection transmission from person to person

 - dispense liquid soap or antiseptic into cupped hand (bar soap should not be used)

-- rub hands vigorously and thoroughly for 10-15 seconds without adding more water
+- rub hands vigorously and thoroughly for at least 15 seconds without adding more water

 - ensure all surfaces of the hands are covered

-- rinse hands thoroughly under warm running water, and
+- rinse hands thoroughly under running water (use warm water where available)

 - dry hands with a disposable paper towel.
 You should not use non-disposable towels.